nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 Or put another way 747 MIC points for a division

-so in total our minimum target is:
+so in total, our minimum target is:

 * 76760 Infantry equipment (58360 on top of existing stockpile)
 * 2280 Support equipment   (2071 on top of existing stockpile)